Managing Worksheets at home

 Suggestions on how to file

 We recommend using one big box file per unit for all the main subjects together.
-Keep them organized with separators.
-These should be filed daily.
-So they go directly from the folder to the box file after they are received.
-Since it's from one folder to one box file, it should not be too hard to do.
+Keep them organised with separators.
+These should be filed daily — directly from the folder to the box file after they are received.

 All the studying for exams per unit will then happen from one box file.
-So it will be easy to manage and handle as all main subjects are in one place.
-And it is big enough to hold the sheets.
+So it will be easy to manage as all main subjects are in one place.

 The activity sheets can go into separate files.
 Those can be kept in a separate bunch and filed once a week - maybe on Friday or Saturday.